 American Heritage Girls’ Troop is made up of girls aged 5-18 who meet together to enjoy learning new skills, giving service, growing in their faith, practicing leadership, experiencing teamwork, building friendships and strengthening character.
 We provide opportunities for the girls to earn merit badges, sports pins, religious awards, and service stars.

 The Bread of Life Homeschoolers ministry helps support Catholic homeschoolers in the Woodlands-Spring area.
-Our group is comprised of members from many Catholic parishes in the area, with St. Anthony’s serving as the home for several of our regular activities.
+Our group is comprised of members from many Catholic parishes in the area.

 Circle of Friends is a volunteer group dedicated to supporting individuals through personal fellowship, educational and spiritual events and fun activities.
 Membership is open to all persons who are single, widowed, divorced or separated.
 People from other parishes, churches and faiths are welcome to participate in group activities.
 This ministry is not a dating service but it is a great way to meet new friends, to share common experiences or to enjoy companionship with others.